Local providers, health department trying to use up vaccine supply before it expires

 He says that’s thanks to a regional effort to shift supply to areas with higher demand.

-Davis says now that Pfizer was granted emergency use authorization to administer vaccines to those 12 and up he’s hoping to see an uptick in demand.
+Davis says now that Pfizer has been granted emergency use authorization to administer vaccines to those 12 and up, he’s hoping to see an uptick in demand.